 Introduction: ‘Stand Your Ground’

-(2) the person acts under and according to the circumstances set forth in Section 776.013 (pertaining to the use of force in the context of ‘dwellings,’ residences, or vehicles).
+- the person acts under and according to the circumstances set forth in Section 776.013 (presuming a reasonable belief as to the necessity of force in the context of ‘dwellings,’ residences, or vehicles).

 Self-Defense at Common Law

 Florida appellate courts recognized one major exception to the ‘duty of retreat’ rule.
 Known as the “Castle Doctrine,” this exception provided that, where the user of force was not the aggressor and was assaulted in his or her home, the user had no obligation to retreat.
 Pell v.
 State, 97 Fla.
-650, 665, 122 So.
-110, 116 (1929).
+650, 665 (Fla.
+1929).

 Courts later applied the Castle Doctrine to include places of business, but declined to do so in cases involving co-occupants of dwellings and co-workers at a place of business.
 State v.
 Smith, 376 So.
 2d 261 (Fla.
 3d DCA 1979) (applying the Castle Doctrine to places of business); State v.
 Bobbitt, 415 So.
 2d 724 (Fla.
 1982) (declining to extend to co-occupants of a residence); Frazier v.
 Smith, 681 So.
 2d 824, 825 (Fla.
 2d DCA 1996) (holding that the doctrine was inapplicable to co-workers).